Generic identification of binary-valued hidden Markov processes: Introduction

-In the course of this paper, we provide a generic solution to problem \ref{pro.finite} for binary-valued alphabets in case of $d\le\frac{n+1}{2}$.
+In the course of this paper, we provide a generic solution of Problem \ref{pro.finite} for binary-valued alphabets in the case of $d\le\frac{n+1}{2}$.
 Our solution is rooted in algebraic statistics where we draw in particular from the concept of an algebraic statistical model, as described in \cite{Pachter,Drton07}.
-See for example \cite{Garcia05,Sullivant08} for discussions on Bayesian networks, which, as latent variable models, are related with hidden Markov models.
-Since, as is well-known \cite{Paz}, HMPs are uniquely determined by their distributions over strings of length $2d-1$, a solution of problem \ref{pro.finite} also gives rise to a solution of the original problem \ref{pro.complete}:
+See for example \cite{Garcia05,Sullivant08} for discussions on Bayesian networks, which, as latent variable models, are related to hidden Markov models.
+Since HMPs are uniquely determined by their distributions over strings of length $2d-1$ \cite{Paz}, a solution of Problem \ref{pro.finite} also gives rise to a solution of the original Problem \ref{pro.complete}:

-\begin{enumerate} \item For each $n\in\N$ determine $d(n)$ as the minimal number of hidden states such that the answer in the 'Decision' part of problem~\ref{pro.finite} is 'Yes'.
+\begin{enumerate} \item For each $n\in\N$ determine $d(n)$ as the minimal number of hidden states such that the answer in the 'Decision' part of Problem~\ref{pro.finite} is 'Yes'.
 In case that there is no $d\le\frac{n+1}{2}$ set $d(n):=\infty$. \item If $d(n),n\in\N$ converges, output 'Yes' and infer corresponding parameters.
 If not, output 'No'. \end{enumerate}

-Note that a process $(X_t)$ is infinite input.
-Hence an infinite solution is all one can expect.
-Overall, a generic, algorithmic solution of problem \ref{pro.finite} hence of problem \ref{pro.complete} for binary-valued processes without raising other assumptions on the processes has not been presented in the literature before.
+Since one can extend any probability distribution $\Prob:\S^n\to[0,1]$ that stems from a HMP, to a full, non-HMP stochastic process $(X_t)$ taking values in $\S$ (that is a density $f:\S^{\N}\to\R$), an infinite-runtime solution of the kind from above is all one can expect.
 We denote the set of parameters of HMPs with $d$ hidden states by $\cH_{d,+}$.
 By (\ref{eq.dimhdplus}) below, $\cH_{d,+}$ is a full-dimensional subset of the positive orthant of real affine space $\R^{d^2+d-1}$.
-In form of a theorem, our solution to problem \ref{pro.finite} reads as follows.
+In the form of a theorem, our solution to Problem \ref{pro.finite} reads as follows.

 \begin{Thm} Let $|\S|=2$, $d\le\frac{n+1}{2}$ and $\Prob:\S^n\to[0,1]$ be a probability distribution.
 There is a an algebraic variety $\cN_d\subset\R^{d^2+d-1}$ such that $\dim\cN_d<d^2+d-1$ and an algorithmic routine $A$ which, when given $\Prob$ as input, outputs